Martins6/openweb-ui-configs/README.md

 1. Get API keys from [Exa AI](https://exa.ai/) and [OpenRouter](https://openrouter.ai/)
 2. Add the function to OpenWebUI
 3. Configure the valve settings with both API keys
-4. Select the "Exa CrewAI Answer" model from the dropdown
+4. Select the "Exa OpenRouter Direct" model from the dropdown
 5. Start chatting - the system will automatically choose the best search tool based on your query

 **Recommended Models via OpenRouter**: